webtp3/tp3_businessview/Documentation/Developer/Index.rst

 Hooks
 -----

-there should be a hook to look if api is called or should be called
+Uses the post-process hook to inject into the page
 .. _developer-api:

+to load the maps api in the frontend is not yet solved, because tp3 has it loaded anyhow.

 Usage
 ---

    DebugMode can be anabled in the extension manager.
-   The data and configuration is done in the flexforms.